MicrosoftDocs/dynamics-365-customer-engagement/ce/teams-integration/teams-troubleshoot.md

 To fix the issue, do the following:

 1. In Microsoft Teams, select the channel with this error.
-2. Select the Dynamics 365 tab with this error.
+2. Select the tab with this error.
-3. Select the down arrow next to the tab and then select **Remove**.
+3. Select the down arrow next to the tab, then select **Remove**.
 4. In your app, identify the Common Data Service role which is assigned to this user:
      1. Sign in as a admin to your Common Data service app.
      2. Navigate to **Settings** > **Security** > **Users**.